ent/ent/doc/website/blog/2021-10-11-importing-your-database-schema-to-ent.md

 ## Getting Started:

-To demonstrate how `entimport` works, I want to share a quick example of end to end usage with a MySQL database.
+To give you an idea of how `entimport` works, I want to share a quick example of end to end usage with a MySQL database.
 On a high-level, this is what we’re going to do:

 1. Create a Database and Schema - we want to show how `entimport` can generate an Ent schema for an existing database.
    We will first create a database, then define some tables in it that we can import into Ent.
-2. Initialize an Ent Project - use the Ent CLI to create the needed directory structure and an Ent schema generation script.
+2. Initialize an Ent Project - we will use the Ent CLI to create the needed directory structure and an Ent schema generation script.
 3. Install `entimport`
-4. Run `entimport` against our demo database - import the database schema that we’ve created into our ent project.
+4. Run `entimport` against our demo database - next, we will import the database schema that we’ve created into our Ent project.
 5. Explain how to use Ent with our generated schemas.

 Let's get started.